JayantUppal/Intrusion-Detection-System/README.md

 ### Exploratory data analysis (EDA)
 EDA involves visualizing a dataset to summarize the main characteristics using statistical graphics and other data visualization methods.
 This provides a deeper understanding of the dataset to extract impartial experiments.

-### Building Classifiers:
+### Building Classifiers
   #### Decision Tree
   A decision tree is very much popular as a single classifier because of its simplicity and easier implementation.
 It is a classification model that uses a tree-like structure to perform a decision and is commonly used in operation research and intrusion detection because it gives better performance compared to other algorithms.

   #### Gaussian Naive Bayes
   Gaussian Naive Bayes is a variant of Naive Bayes that follows Gaussian normal distribution and supports continuous data.
 Naive Bayes is a group of supervised machine learning classification algorithms based on the Bayes theorem.
 It produces good results in the classification where there exist simpler relations.

   #### XGBoost
   eXtreme gradient boosting (XGBoost) is a boosting technique that is a part of the ensemble-based approach.
 A sequential decision tree is constructed, which is also called a sequential ensemble technique.
 This method provides a result that contains bias that is low and high invariance because the model has a 10better ability to fit the training data.

 ### Classification using ensemble techniques
 Classification of the network traffic data as